 If the old washers are intact and still flexible you can, if you wish, use an old washer with a new one to double seal the joint.
 This will help make sure the joint is completely watertight.

-Turn on the shower at a low flowrate setting to test the joint.
+Turn on the shower at a low flow rate setting to test the joint.
 There should be no leaks around either cone.
-If there are, tighten the cones a bit more either by hand or wrap the rag around them and use pliers.
-Don’t tighten too much, the threads are usually only plastic and may become damaged if you tighten them more than necessary.
+If there are any leaks, tighten the cones a bit more. either by hand or by wrapping a rag around them and using pliers.
+Don’t tighten too much — the threads are usually made of plastic and may become damaged if you tighten them more than necessary.

-You can now congratulate yourself on a simple job well done, and be thankful you didn’t have to pay out for a plumber to do this work.
+You can now congratulate yourself on a job well done, and be thankful you didn’t have to pay a plumber to do this simple task!

-No need to visualise this process.
-Our team made another video to take you through the steps of replacing a shower hose:
+Now, if you're still confused, don't worry.
+We have another video to take you through the steps of installing or replacing a shower hose:

-We now know how to change an old shower hose and showerhead.
-While we’re at it, it’s probably worthwhile thinking about what type of new hose and head to buy.
-Many domestic hot water supplies contain foreign particles, pieces of rust, limescale and all manner of things.
-If you want an efficient and pleasant showering experience, you can buy a shower head that filters all these particles out of the stream.
+You now know how to change an old shower hose and shower head.
+Since you're still here, it’s probably worthwhile thinking about what type of new hose and head you should buy.
+Many domestic hot water supplies contain foreign particles, pieces of rust, limescale, and all manner of impurities that can damage your bathroom setup and fixtures.
+If you want an efficient and pleasant showering experience, you should buy a shower head that filters all unnecessary particles out of running water.